 OU-E includes several ponds (Ponds 1 through 9, and the North Pond).
-When the mill was in operation, Pond 8 was used for log storage, Pond 9 was available for fire protection, Ponds 1, 2, 3, 4, 5, and 7 were utilized for storm water management, and water used for debarking flowed in to Pond 6 and the North Pond.
-The applicant submitted Draft OU-E Remedial Action Plan (RAP) identifies the preferred remediation as leaving contaminants in place, and implementing dam stabilization improvements.
+When the mill was in operation, Pond 8 (also called the "Mill Pond") was used for log storage, Pond 9 was available for fire protection, Ponds 1, 2, 3, 4, 5, and 7 were utilized for storm water management, and water used for debarking flowed into Pond 6 and the North Pond.
+The applicant submitted the Draft OU-E Remedial Action Plan (RAP), which identifies the preferred remediation for Pond 8 as leaving sediment containing polychlorinated dibenzo-p-dioxins and polychlorinated dibenzofurans (PCDDs/PCDFs) in place and implementing dam stabilization improvements.
+The Draft OU-E RAP follows evaluation and recommendations presented in the OU-E Feasibility Study (FS), which was approved by DTSC on 24 October 2019.
+DTSC has initiated internal review of the Draft OU-E RAP and provided preliminary feedback in a letter on 8 December 2020.
 DTSC will begin its formal public review process of the OU-E RAP concurrently with the public review period associated with the project level EIR, pursuant to the California Environmental Quality Act (CEQA).
 The Lead Agency for CEQA is the City of Fort Bragg.

-The proposed project area focuses on Pond 6 and Pond 8, referred to herein as the "Mill Ponds" (Figure 2).
-This is an eight-acre area in the central portion of the Mill Site comprised of two ponds, dam, crib wall, spillway, beach berm, wetlands, and drainage catch.
-Water from the Mill Pond flows through the site, out over a dam, across the beach, and into the Pacific Ocean.
-The crib wall near the spillway has deteriorated due to erosion, age and the original construction techniques.
-The north wall of the pond has also deteriorated due to the passage of time.
+The proposed project area focuses on Pond 8, referred to herein as the "Mill Pond" (Figure 2).
+This is an ten-acre area in the central portion of the Mill Site comprised of the Mill Pond and the Mill Pond Dam, which includes a crib wall, spillway, and earthen fill dam.
+The area surrounding the Mill Pond and Mill Pond Dam includes a beach bellm, wetlands, and drainage catch.
+Stormwater from the City of Fort Bragg discharges to the Mill Pond and flows over the spillway, across the beach, and into the Pacific Ocean.
+Design and construction of the crib wall occurred over 130 years ago and are undocumented, resulting in a request for stabilization of the crib wall from DSOD.
 In 2014, Georgia Pacific completed an interim dam maintenance project, which included repairs to the Dam Spillway and the Crib Wall.
+The north section of the earthen dam was modified in the past to accommodate building foundations and other structures, introducing retaining walls and creating a relatively thinner berm cross section.
+Design and construction of retaining walls were undocumented.
+Structures in this area have since been removed.
+Seismic stability analysis of the earthen berm in this area indicates the presence of underlying weak soils with the potential to liquify during an earthquake, resulting in a request for stabilization of the north section of the earthen berm from DSOD.
 Other notable facts related to the Mill Ponds include:

-- Historically, Pond 6 served as a stormwater collection pond, as well as water for the Powerhouse.
-Pond 8 also served to collect stormwater, served as the on-site log pond, and the water was utilized operating the hydraulic debarker.
-In the past, the dam and spillway controlled water levels in the pond during mill operations. - Currently, the Mill Pond functions primarily for stormwater polishing.
+- Pond 8 collects stormwater from the Mill Site and the City of Fort Bragg; historically, Pond 8 served as the on-site log pond and the water was utilized operating the hydraulic debarker.
+The dam and spillway control water levels in the pond. - Currently, the Mill Pond functions primarily for stormwater treatment.
 Approximately 70% of the current flow through the pond comes from storm water runoff from Fort Bragg streets and surfaces (over a third of the City's stormwater).
 The remaining 30% of flow is runoff from the Mill Site. - The Mill Pond has filled with sediment over the decades and could more properly be characterized as an "upland marsh" in terms of its ecological function; offering habitat for water fowl and amphibians.